Scott3142/python-programming/site/codelabs/part-2.md

 Printing to the screen has been done with the statement `print()`, and the reading of values with `input()`. `if` has been used in conditional statements, and `while` and `for` in loops.
 We notice that printing and reading operations somewhat differ from `if`, `while`, and `for` in that the print and read commands are followed by parentheses, which may include parameters passed to the command.
 The ones that "end in parentheses" are not actually commands, but methods.

 Technically speaking, **a method** is a named set of statements.
 It's a piece of a program that can be called from elsewhere in the code by the name given to the method.
-For instance `print("I am a parameter given to the method!")` calls a methods that performs printing to the screen.
+For instance `print("I am a parameter given to the method!")` calls a method that performs printing to the screen.
 The internal implementation of the method -- meaning the set of statements to be executed -- is hidden, and the programmer does not need to concern themselves with it when using the method.

 So far all the methods we have used have been ready-made Python methods.
 We will learn to create our own methods in this section, but first let's revisit `if __name__ == '__main__':`, the directory structure and importing packages.